Bogdanp/personal-website/content/post/protohackers-part-1.md

 The TCP listening bits haven't changed from the first challenge, so I've elided them here.
-The `handle` proc now reads one line at a time from the client and attempts to parse it as JSON value.
+The `handle` proc now reads one line at a time from the client and attempts to parse it as a JSON value.
 Any parsing error, as well as any validation error causes the handler to exit the loop and close the connection after writing a message to the client.
-Well-formed messages validated in the first match clause and every valid request is followed by a valid response and a newline.
+Well-formed messages are validated in the first match clause and every valid request is followed by a valid response and a newline.

-Note that `read-line` will happily buffer data in memory until it sees a linefeed character, meaning an adversarial client could easily crash this server by sending it a very long stream of non-linefeed characters.
+Note that `read-line` will happily buffer data in memory until it sees a linefeed character, meaning an adversarial client could easily crash this server by sending it a very long stream of non-linefeed characters[^1].
 Also note how the error handlers are set up outside the loop.
 The body of the `with-handlers` form is not in tail position, so if we'd have set up the handlers inside the loop, we'd be creating unnecessary frames on every iteration, increasing memory consumption.

+[^1]: Ryan Culpepper pointed out on the Racket Discord that we could
+    combine `read-line` with `make-limited-input-port` in order to limit the amount of data `read-line` will buffer in memory.

 ## 2: Means to an End